 Panda plastic films are polymers with black color on one and white color on the other side.
 They can reflect near 95% of the illuminated light but have some drawbacks, so most growers avoid using them.
 The panda plastic films produce a significant amount of heat, so the growers must use HVAC systems excessively to remove it, or plants get at risk of experiencing abiotic stress.

 Also, the plastic is not heat resistant which means that areas near the lights that emit a lot of heat, such as HID, are in danger of getting melted.

 Foylon has approximately equal reflectivity as mylar, and it is made of fiberglass and aluminum.
-The foylon is specifically made to absorb UV light besides visible light spectrum, which means that it is compatible with UV lights some growers use.
+The foylon is specifically made to absorb UV light in addition to the visible light spectrum, which means that it is compatible with the UV lights some growers use.
 In addition, the foylon doesn’t absorb heat; it reflects it in the same manner as it reflects the light, which is a highly beneficial feature for indoor growing weed.

 2) Chose your strain

 What to consider when deciding which strain of cannabis to grow:

 - Taste and aroma.
 A strain’s terpene profile can produce subtle or intense flavors and aromas.
 Depending on your personal preferences, you can choose a strain that provides that flavor and aroma at the intensity that seems appealing to you.